PostHog/meta/requests-for-comments/2023-11-22-scheduled-flag-changes.md

 }
 ```

 A scheduled change can be expressed as a JSON, specifying the operation to be performed and any payload required for the operation.
-In the context of scheduled changes to feature flags, the operation will be a `db_update`.
-For other scheduling use cases in the future, the operation may be again a database update or some other side effect.
+In the context of scheduled changes to feature flags, the operation will be `add_release_condition` or `change_status`.
+For other scheduling use cases in the future, the operation may be similar updates to the model but could also be side effects.

 **Example 1: Enable the flag**

 ```
 {
-    "operation": "db_update",
+    "operation": "change_status",
     "payload": {
         "field": "is_active",
         "value": "false"